moussasarr/Android-Demo/README.md

 Examples of poor design demonstrated alongside with best practices.
 Tests your understanding of Android Development with quizzes of different levels of difficulty This is an ongoing project with a long term goal of teaching, demonstrating and testing understanding of best Practices in Android
-Has an Interview Prep Tests and Quizzes with Gotcha' s
+Has Comprehensive Interview Prep Tests and Quizzes with Gotcha' s

 Example Demonstrations: